DanielLarsenNZ/Azure-App-Service-Talk/notes.md

 * Australia Geo not supported yet
 * You can connect to on-premise resources like SQL Server with a Hybrid Connection.
 * You need to upgrade to Azure SDK 2.5.1.
+* Error Responses appear to be swallowed with "an error has occurred".
+I return my own 500 response with a message.

 ## Questions
 * Any changes for Mobile Apps?